What kind of printing service is Resolve Photo?

 What kind of paper can you print on?

 Based on our experience and love of paper and print materials, we have put together a great list of glossy and matte papers that we have in regular stock.
-These include awesome papers from leading manufacturers like Hahnemuhle, Moab, Ilford, Awagami, Canson, and Inkpress.
+These include awesome papers from leading manufacturers like Hahnemuhle, Moab, Ilford, and Awagami.
 These papers all have unique qualities and strengths that can contribute to superb prints of your work, and we’re happy to talk with you about different papers we love that you may love too.

 If you’re interested in seeing different papers, we have some pre-printed samples in the shop.
 Come by for a look.
 We also have a few selected sample paper packs and swatchbooks if you’d like to purchase a small sampler to review yourself at your leisure.